 Most of our clients chose to have their fees for probate work calculated on the basis of hourly rates.
 Our rates compare well with firms of comparable quality.
 For our clients this will often work out to be the most economical option but it does carry a risk that complications will cause initial estimates to be exceeded.
 Some clients prefer the re-assurance of a fixed fee and we're happy to offer a fixed fee basis for probate work if that suits the client best.

-Our 'Client's guide to probate' gives more information of the probate process.
-You can also view our 'Clients guide to intestacy' for information on what to do when someone dies without leaving a will.
-Please also refer to our related page on the administration of estates for more information on the work we do.
+You can find out more about the probate process in our 'Client's guide to probate'.
+Our 'Clients guide to intestacy' explains what to do when someone dies without leaving a will.
+Please also refer to our related page on the administration of estates for more information on the work we do in this area.

 To discuss the best option for you please contact one of our team.